 Calculating the Emotional Toll

 It is incredibly difficult to come to an agreement on your child support calculations that results in all parties feeling like they’re getting a ‘fair deal’.
 Child support agreements are complicated, emotional, and stressful.
-Working with an experienced, compassionate family lawyer can make all the difference when it comes to determining child support payments during your divorce process.
+Working with an experienced, compassionate child support lawyer in Calgary can make all the difference when it comes to determining child support payments during your divorce process.
 To ensure you’re paying or receiving the correct amount of child support, please contact our child support lawyers.